srobin9/hakmin-gcp-checkride/03-db/README.md

 The project's root directory contains the following files:

 *   **`main.tf`:** This file contains the main Terraform configuration.
 It uses local variables and data sources, and invokes modules to perform the resource creation based on variables provided.
+It uses output from `01-landing-zone` to retrieve project ids based on their names and uses output from `02-service-network` to retrieve networking information.
 *   **`data.tf`:** This file defines data sources used in the project.
 *   **`outputs.tf`:** This file defines the outputs of the Terraform module, enabling data sharing with other projects if needed.
 *   **`backend.tf`:** This file specifies the GCS bucket where the Terraform state will be stored for remote state management.
 *   **`providers.tf`:** This file defines the Google provider and other required provider configurations.
 *   **`variables.tf`:** This file defines variables that allow customization of the resources, such as the GCP region, project id, database names and connection details.
 *   **`versions.tf`**: This file defines provider versions to enforce specific provider version.
-*   **`dev.tfvars`:** This is a sample variable file for the `dev` Terraform workspace to set custom variable values.
-The actual file name should be set to the current workspace name (e.g., `staging.tfvars` for a `staging` workspace).
+*   **`<workspace_name>.tfvars`:** This file (e.g., `dev.tfvars` for a `dev` workspace) is used to set custom variable values for the selected Terraform workspace.

 ## Prerequisites